The Nakiri Knife: Your Complete Guide to the Japanese Vegetable Knife

 What is a nakiri knife used for?

 Among Japanese chef knives, the nakiri stands apart as a pure specialist.
 Where a gyuto tries to cover everything, this Japanese vegetable knife is purpose-built for plant-based prep and nothing else.
+That narrow focus is the point.
+If you cook with a lot of vegetables (meal prep, plant-based diets, stir-fries, salads), the nakiri does the work faster and cleaner than a general-purpose knife.

 Rapid chopping